akveo/nebular/docs/articles/design-system/custom-theme.md

 # Create Custom Theme

 Custom theme creation is a very similar process to [Theme Customization](docs/design-system/enable-customizable-theme).
-Only in this case we suggest follow simple but very important rules, so that we can minimize amount of necessary changes and avoid repeated code.
+Only in this case, we suggest following simple but very important rules so that we can minimize the number of necessary changes and avoid repeated code.

 <div class="note note-info section-end">